codecurious-bln/CC-website/en/about.markdown

 ## Who we are

-Code curious Berlin events are organized by a small group of organisers and a huge group of programmers.
+/code curious/\i Berlin events are organized by a small group of organisers and a huge group of programmers.
 Everyone is volunteering for this project, because we believe that women are the future of programming.
 The overwhelmingly positive feedback we are receiving from our attendees and coaches is convincing us to keep this project going.

 **How you can help**
-We are always looking for people to support code curious by either coaching or sponsoring our events or helping us organise them.
+We are always looking for people to support /code curious/\i by either coaching or sponsoring our events or helping us organise them.
 If you want to get involved, then please drop us a line [contact@codecurious.org](mailto:contact@codecurious.org)

 ## Team

 [![](../assets/images/ferdous.jpg)](https://twitter.com/ferbsx)
 ### [Ferdous](https://twitter.com/ferbsx)

 Bioinformatician, Ruby Monsta, loves to travel, code and try new things.

-Responsible for: Website, Event Planning, Finances & Sponsors, Attendee Coordination, Social Media

 [![](../assets/images/kaja.jpg)](https://twitter.com/alizenero)
 ### [Kaja](https://twitter.com/alizenero)

 Philosopher, soccer player, Ruby coder and feminist.
 Loves food and her bicycle.

-Responsible for: Attendee Coordination, Event Planning, Newsletter and Social Media

 ### [Amr](https://twitter.com/amrAbdelwahab)
 ### [Yonatan](https://twitter.com/shushugah)